 Enable Built-In Administrator Account

 Now enable the built-in Administrator account, which will be needed by following the steps below.
-Using this account, you will have elevated privileges required to manipulate protected system files.
+Using this account, you will have elevated privileges required to manipulate protected files.

 There are several ways to enable the built-in Administrator account on a Windows computer.
 Click here to learn more about them.